citation-style-language/documentation/specification.rst

   "whole-number" ("last-two-digits" is the default), there is only a match if the number is the same as that of the term.

+- "long-ordinal-01" through "long-ordinal-10" - a term in this group
+  is used when the number is the same as that of the term.
+If no term matches, the number is matched against the "ordinal-00" through "ordinal-09" group and/or the "ordinal-10" through "ordinal-99" group and follows the matching rules of these groups.

 When a number has matching terms from both groups (e.g. "13" can match "ordinal-03" and "ordinal-13"), the term from the "ordinal-10" through "ordinal-99" group is used.